AhKose/Refactoring_LLM/README.md

 # An Empirical Analysis of LLM-Driven Refactoring for Microservice Systems

-This repository serves as the replication package for the workshop study evaluating the effectiveness of **Large Language Models (LLMs)** in automated architectural refactoring.
-It contains the datasets, experimental inputs, prompting strategies, and the resulting code artifacts used to assess the quality of LLM-generated refactorings.
+This repository serves as the replication package for the workshop study evaluating the effectiveness of **Large Language Models (LLMs)** in developer‑assisted refactoring.
+It contains the developer labeling, experimental inputs, prompting strategies, and the resulting code artifacts used to assess the quality of LLM-generated refactorings.

 ## 📌 Overview